Goddy36-A/Runyankole-Rukiga-Dictionary-/README.md

 # 📚 Runyankole-Rukiga Dictionary Explorer

 A beautiful, mobile-friendly web application for exploring the Runyankole-Rukiga language dictionary.
-Built with pure HTML, CSS, and JavaScript - no dependencies required!

 ## ✨ Features